 How to stop your dog from eating grass

 You might consider adding some raw or lightly steamed fruits and vegetables to your dog’s diet.
-The added roughage could calm their grass cravings.
+Adding plant material to your dog’s diet may help calm your dog’s cravings for grass.

 Dog-friendly fruits and veggies: